Geometric-Analysis: Pressure-Angle / Overturning-Moment

 This does not make any difference to the contact-force or overturning moment.
 However, the cam's radius of curvature increases, which will reduce its Hertzian Contact-stress.

-Increase the length of the 'Sliding-Joint' - move bearings as far apart as possible.
+Increase the length of the linear-bearing - or move the bearings further apart.